brooklynrail/brooklynrail-platform/content/events/2021/06/publishing-in-transit-new-york-review-of-books.md

 ---
 title: "Publishing-in-Transit: New York Review Books"
 deck: Editors and Writers in Conversation
-summary: Editors and writers Edwin Frank, Arvind Krishna Mehrotra, and Eugene Ostashevsky join Cole Swensen in conversation.
-We conclude with a poetry reading.
+summary: Writer and NYRB editor Edwin Frank joins NYRB authors Arvind Krishna Mehrotra and Eugene Ostashevsky in a conversation hosted by Cole Swensen.
+We conclude with a reading by the three featured writers.
 people:
   - person: edwin-frank
   - person: arvind-krishna-mehrotra